electronicgore/PTBF-soundboard/README.md

-# PythonTwitchBotFramework with Soundboard
+# PythonTwitchBotFramework Soundboard mod

-**NOTE: this readme is for the soundboard only!
-The upstream readme for the whole bot is [here](https://github.com/electronicgore/PythonTwitchBotFramework/blob/master/README_upstream.md)**

-This is a fork of [PythonTwitchBotFramework](https://github.com/sharkbound/PythonTwitchBotFramework) that adds the soundboard capabilities to the bot.
-This readme describes the functions specific to this fork; see the original readme and the [wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) in the upstream repo for info on how to install, set up, and use the bot.
+This is an extension for [PythonTwitchBotFramework](https://github.com/sharkbound/PythonTwitchBotFramework) that adds the soundboard capabilities to the bot.
+See the original readme and the [wiki](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) for info on how to install, set up, and use the bot.

 The soundboard currently integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.